brightonm/forex_ml_prediction/README.md

 ## Authors

 * **Brighton Muffat** - (https://github.com/brightonm)
-* The authors of the research paper.
+* The authors of the research paper